wlperry/umd_biostats/ecostats_lectures/lecture_04/04_02_class_activity.html.md

 A histogram shows how many observations fall into certain ranges (or "bins").

-Let's create a simple histogram of fish lengths from Lake E 01 :
+Let's create a simple histogram of fish lengths from I3 :